timothypratley/claykind/README.md

-# claykind (or read-kind) (or note-kind)
+# read-kinds (or claykind) (or note-kinds)

 <img src="claykind.png" alt="claykind" align="right"/>

-A tiny library to produce [Kindly](https://scicloj.github.io/kindly/) expressions from Clojure source code.
+A tiny library to produce [Kindly](https://scicloj.github.io/kindly/) advice from notebooks expressed as Clojure namespaces.
+Kindly advice informs visualization tools how to display code and values.
 This library is intended for use by literate programming tools such as [Clay](https://github.com/scicloj/clay) which produce documents from code.

 ```
-Code -> Kindly-spec (what to display)
+Clojure namespace -> Kindly advice (what to display)
 ```

 ## Status

-Alpha.
+Pre alpha.
 Subject to change.

 ## Usage